ShuGe-MIT/iQuhack/README.md

 # iQuhack

-We implement a quantum version of the classic game, Tic, Tac, Toe.
+We implement a quantum version of the classic game, Tic Tac Toe.
+Our game is played on a $3\times3$ grid